๐ŸฅผOrganic Chemistry

 Synthetic Strategy: Protecting Groups

-In multi-step synthesis, you often need to protect a carbonyl from unwanted reactions.
-Acetals and ketals mask the carbonyl as a stable, unreactive functional group until you're ready to reveal it.
+In multi-step synthesis, you often need to protect a carbonyl from unwanted reactions while you modify another part of the molecule.
+Acetals serve this purpose by masking the carbonyl as a stable, unreactive functional group.

 Carbonyl Protecting Groups

-• Acetals are stable to base and nucleophiles—this allows you to perform reactions elsewhere in the molecule without affecting the protected carbonyl
+• Acetals are stable to base, nucleophiles, and reducing agents.
+This lets you carry out reactions elsewhere in the molecule without affecting the protected carbonyl.

-• Removal requires aqueous acid—hydrolysis regenerates the original carbonyl, completing the protection-deprotection cycle
+• Removal requires aqueous acid.
+Acid-catalyzed hydrolysis regenerates the original carbonyl, completing the protection-deprotection cycle.

 Quick Reference Table